 Reference List Requirements

 Reference list should include bibliographic data about all publications cited in the article, but should not include those which are not cited in the text.
-References are given in a single list at the end of the manuscript in the order in which they appear in the text.
+References are given in a single list at the end of the manuscript.
 Bibliographic references in the text of the article are given in square brackets.
 If a certain block of text is cited then its source number given in the reference list and the page of the citation should be indicated.
 Information is separated with comma.
 E.g., [10, с.
 81].

 DO NOT USE FOOTNOTES AS REFERENCES